 Why you should: The overall R10T spin experience feels fairly polished and intimate, with the instructors (usually with hair so voluminous, long and lustrous they deserve their own L’Oreal commercial) favouring a more beginner-friendly form of guidance and instruction via soothing radio DJ tones as opposed to a shoutier and more rah-rah approach.
 Also, in terms of lighting, the studio boasts some seriously nifty lighting effects, from overhead flying lasers and glittering stars to the flashing white lights programme which sets the stage for some particularly epic battle atop a cliff between a hero and someone with a long beard and trident in the midst of a hazardous storm.
 R10T was the first studio to feature the cage of lights around the podium accompanied by a certain dry ice-esque smokiness which makes the instructor seem like an ethereal being descending to share some powerful world-saving wisdom, and most recently they added machines on both sides of the podium which create a dramatic explosive/puff of smoke effect.

 Why you shouldn’t: The relatively lean team means you often spin with the same instructors, which could go either way in terms of how much you value variety over familiarity.
 While the Kiehl’s shower amenities are much appreciated, the shower facilities are fairly modest due to spatial constraints.
 Also, due to its ties with the modelling and entertainment industry, the studio frequently attracts the attendance of influencers, celebrities and media artistes (and those in the orbit of such circles), and they also frequently organise brand-sponsored events (e.g. a recent ticketed HUGO promotional event to promote the brand’s Active collection).
 While the studio’s glamorous and happening vibe as well as social media-centric workout culture (think obligatory mirror wefies, post-workout social media mass tagging and self-filming during class) may appeal to some, your mileage may of course vary.

-My experiences: Since my first few months with R10T, the ladies have considerably upped the difficulty level of their classes to one that is comfortably and consistently gruelling.
-The Nicole Scherzinger-esque JM always went all coy and “oh my gosh” whenever the opening bars of a track which heralded particularly vigorous choreography kicked in while Carolyn is known for the unique classical music flourishes in her playlists as well as her signature Middle Eastern-tinged resistance tracks.
-Former Miss Singapore Chinatown Mandi is the queen of the seemingly endless “up the saddle for a few counts/back to saddle and turn the resistance up a touch…and repeat” sequence, always giving the dial quite the defiant smirk with each turn.
-Elsewhere, there are spin classes which give you a good workout and good workouts which come packaged as spin classes and Ely clearly sat on one end of that spectrum.
+My experiences: The Nicole Scherzinger-esque JM always went all coy and “oh my gosh” whenever the opening bars of a track which heralded particularly vigorous choreography kicked in while former Miss Singapore Chinatown Mandi is the queen of the seemingly endless “up the saddle for a few counts/back to saddle and turn the resistance up a touch…and repeat” sequence, always giving the dial quite the defiant smirk with each turn.
+YH kept the tempo consistently and challengingly high, with your sprints never being simply just sprints.

 140 Robinson Road

-In a nutshell: Neighbourhood boutique shophouse spin concept in East Coast and Serangoon.
+In a nutshell: Neighbourhood boutique shophouse spin concept in Serangoon.

-Why you should: Set within shophouse buildings located in the heart of two laid-back and desirable neighbourhoods, Sync Cycle offers a casual yet intimate ride experience conveniently close to East Coast and Serangoon Central’s respective arrays of dining and lifestyle amenities.
-Also, the unique layout of the Yio Chu Kang outlet – a long and narrow room with the podium on one end and rows of bikes gradually extending onto platform steps towards the other end – is pretty cool.
+Why you should: Set within a shophouse building, Sync Cycle offers a casual yet intimate ride experience conveniently close to Serangoon Central’s array of dining and lifestyle amenities.
+Also, the unique layout – a long and narrow room with the podium on one end and rows of bikes gradually extending onto platform steps towards the other end – is pretty cool.

 On an entirely unrelated note, the same studio is steps away from Song Kee Eating House, which serves undeniably the best fish dumplings (her geow) in Singapore, thus giving you more incentive to visit.